-Unit 1: Applied computing
+Unit 1: Applied Computing

-In this unit, students are introduced to the stages of the problem-solving methodology.
-Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.
+In this unit students are introduced to the stages of the problem-solving methodology.
+Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of an object-oriented programming (OOP) language to develop a working software solution.
+In Area of Study 1, as an introduction to data analytics, students respond to teacher-provided solution requirements, designs and data to develop data visualisations.
+They develop a solution that includes a database, spreadsheet(s) and data visualisations.